WhenTheSUNdreams/WhenTheSUNdreams/README.md

 >
 ![IMG_7562](https://github.com/user-attachments/assets/73fde834-6cc8-45b4-ac54-53b4886d0a0c)
 >
+- *Random yap, but i'm REALLY into roblox stuff.
+ESPECIALLY myths, and Bee Swarm Simulator.
+I MIGHT speak a LOT about em, so errhh,, sorry if I annoy ya*
+>
 **DO NOT INTERACT IF YOU'RE OVER 20, UNLESS I ALREADY KNEW YOU.**
+>
 **PROBABLY,, DONT INTERACT IF YOU'RE UNDER 12, UNLESS I /KNEW/ YOU PRIOR.**
-> Of course, ignore this and just IWC if I'm inviting/Hosting.
+> Of course, both of these and just Interact with CAUTION if I'm inviting/Hosting.
 I kinda am working on a mafia themed around a certain roblox myth..
 >
 **DNI IF YOU ARE:**
 >All the problematic "-ists"